 It also means that they can set the culture up without fear of over warming.

 Comes with a 3-year warranty and is BPA Free.
 Make up to 42 ounces of yogurt.

 13. Organic Kombucha Scoby

-14. Eating Animals is Weird T-Shirt
+15. Eating Animals is Weird T-Shirt

 So help your vegan friend passive aggressively give a little back to all the haters who think otherwise without even opening her/his mouth

 18. Peter Singer's Animal Liberation